How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

 \subsubsection{How?}

 Before planning for continuity, organizers and potential stakeholders need to think about \textbf{what the outcome of a hackathon should be} and how the continuation of this outcome can be supported.
-When thinking about hackathon outcomes most people will think of hackathon projects that get turned into startups \cite{startupsfromhackathons}.
-The transformation of projects into startups is however not the only potential outcome worthy of being continued.
-Participants and/or organizers might also aim to extend existing products or services, foster community growth or spread knowledge about certain domains and technologies.
+When thinking about hackathon outcomes, most people will think of hackathon projects that get turned into startups.
+The transformation of projects into startups is, however, not the only potential outcome worthy of being continued.
+Participants and/or organizers might also aim to extend existing products or services, foster the reuse of technologies that were created during an event beyond the confines of the project they were created for, support community growth, or spread knowledge about certain domains and technologies.
 Each of these outcomes might require a different continuation strategy.

-Based on the decision of which outcome should be continued, hackathon organizers can then focus on \textbf{involving potential stakeholders}.
-Such stakeholders can e.g. be companies if the continuation goal is to develop a product or service, or communities with related or complementary interests if the goal is to start or grow a community.
+\forceindent Based on the decision of which outcome should be continued, hackathon organizers can then focus on \textbf{involving potential stakeholders} (section \ref{sec:dec:stake}).
+Such stakeholders can, e.g., be companies if the continuation goal is to develop a product or service, or communities with related or complementary interests if the goal is to start or grow a community.
 Stakeholders are vital for continuity planning since they can provide background and domain knowledge for hackathon projects, support participants to scope their projects, connect participants to key players after a hackathon has ended, and provide access to learning materials.
 It is also important for organizers to set suitable expectations for stakeholders and participants since there is only so much that can be achieved during the short timeframe of a hackathon.
-This makes it all the more important to plan for what can be done before, during (section \ref{sec:dec:agenda}) and after an event to support continuation if that is the organizers’ goal.
-Examples for how organizers can support continuation is to suggest for participants to scope their project (section \ref{sec:dec:ideation}) before and start learning about technologies they might want to use (section \ref{sec:dec:spec}, \cite{pe2020corporate,nolte2018you}).
+This makes it all the more important to plan for what can be done before, during (section \ref{sec:dec:agenda}), and after an event to support continuation if that is the organizers’ goal.
+Examples for how organizers can support continuation is to suggest for participants to scope their project (section \ref{sec:dec:ideation}) before and start learning about technologies they might want to use (section \ref{sec:dec:spec},~\cite{pe2022corporate,nolte2018you}).